 Then my mom asked me why I fought.
 I replied, “She called me Red!”

 We left their home.
-Mom walked me home very quietly.
+Mom walked me home and she became very quiet.
 I felt bad that my mom did not utter a word to me.
 I had told her the truth.
 I thought I would be punished.

 She told my dad about my fight and daddy said “It is not good to fight”.